robincamille/bot-tutorial-jumpstart-2020/README.md

 1. Go to the bot-tutorial-jumpstart folder.
 Click on `listbot.py` to see the code

-2. Take a look at the script; Robin and Tori will talk about what it's doing
+2. Take a look at the script and try to figure out what it's doing.
+Use the comments (preceded by #) for context.

 3. Clicking the green "run" triangle will run the bot.
 A Terminal will appear at the bottom of the screen with the output